dillonlee06/VSCode-Fastpages-Project/_posts/2022-09-07-partner-app-lab-quiz.md

     <tr>
 </table>

+> other additions needed
-> -add an incorrect screen w/ button that resets your quiz
+- add an incorrect screen w/ button that resets your quiz
 - add a win screen w/ button for play again

 # **Reflection**
+>test
+- Design:
 - Discoveries: Very long and tedious process where you have to just copy and paste the same code with just changing the variable.
 - Challenges: Figuring out how to start out, right answer -> next question, restart button.
 - Successes: After getting the hang of it, it was easy to understand the code needed to make the quiz work.